Dr Claire E. L. Smith

 Profile

-I will use CRISPR-Cas9 gene editing and stem cell-derived ameloblast-like cells models to determine the critical processes that are affected by specific pathogenic AI variants.
-Models will be compared to wild-type using long-read RNA sequencing, followed by model-specific experiments to assess ameloblast functions.
-Appropriate drugs or other reagents will then be tested in these models to determine whether disease can be avoided entirely or reduced in severity.
+I use CRISPR-Cas9 gene editing and stem cell-derived ameloblast-like cells models to determine the critical processes that are affected by specific pathogenic AI variants.
+Models of disease are compared to wild-type using long-read RNA sequencing, followed by model-specific experiments to assess ameloblast function.
+Appropriate drugs or other reagents can then be tested in these models to determine whether disease can be avoided entirely or reduced in severity.
+Such treatments could be used to potentially prevent AI in the permanent adult dentition.
 The same CRISPR-Cas9 edited stem cell lines can be also used to study other cell types affected in syndromic disease.
-Concurrently, whole genome sequencing of mutation-negative AI patients will be used to try to identify novel pathogenic variants that may have been missed through use of NHS screening panels and whole exome sequencing.
-As a whole, this research will uncover the underlying genetics and disease mechanisms of AI.

-Another previous role was a collaborative project between the Faculties of Medicine and Health and Chemistry that aimed to identify compounds with the ability to restore the occurrence and efficient function of primary cilia in diseases where they are reduced in abundance and/or defective.
-This was funded by Action Medical Research and utilised high throughput screening methods and a variety of in vitro testing platforms.
+Another previous role aimed to identify lead compounds to treat ciliopathies affecting kidney function.
+This utilised high throughput screening methods and a variety of in vitro testing platforms.
 Two large chemical libraries (totalling 2,160 compounds) were the starting point to try to identify an effective starting chemical for downstream pre-clinical testing for a variety of ciliopathies.
 One class of compounds were highlighted by this research for further development.
+I also used CRISPR-Cas9 gene editing to make stem cell models of disease, differentiating them into kidney organoids for pre-clinical drug testing.
+This work resulted in the award of over £500,000 from Kidney Research UK as part of a collaborative project with the University of Sheffield.

 Previous to these roles, I have had a long and diverse career in research both before and after the award of my PhD.
 After completing a degree in biology at the University of Nottingham in 2004, I started my research career as a research technician with the Centre for Plant Sciences, Faculty of Biological Sciences, at the University of Leeds.

-In 2016 I was awarded Wellcome Trust Institutional Strategic Support funding for 1 year to complete research that followed on from my PhD.
+In 2016 I was awarded Wellcome Trust Institutional Strategic Support funding for one year to complete research that followed on from my PhD.
 During my PhD, I identified AI-causing mutations in over 45 families.
 Where teeth were available from these families, enamel phenotyping of genotyped AI teeth and matched controls was carried out so that the effects of the mutations on the resulting enamel could be determined.
 Teeth analysed included those from patients with ACPT, KLK4 and LAMB3 mutations.
-With an aim to cataloguing all published AI mutations, I established a Leiden Open Variant Database for AI, which curated all published AI variants to provide a useful resource for fellow researchers and clinicians around the world and formed the basis of a well cited review on the genetics of AI published in 2017.
+With an aim to cataloguing all published AI mutations, I established a variant database for AI, which curated all published AI variants to provide a useful resource for fellow researchers and clinicians around the world and formed the basis of a well cited review on the genetics of AI published in 2017.
 To date, I have been involved in the discovery of seven new genes for which mutations cause AI and I retain a strong interest in this subject.

 In 2017 I began research into inherited retinal disease as part of the UK Inherited Retinal Dystrophies Consortium team, jointly funded by charities RP Fighting Blindness and Fight For Sight.
 This project aimed to identify the human gene variants that underlie Inherited Retinal Dystrophies (IRDs).
 Methods used include targetted sequencing via capture by use of molecular inversion probe, whole exome sequencing, whole genome sequencing, transcriptomics and metabolomics.